nvs-abhilash/CorrectMe/README.md

 ## Algorithms used in the project

-The idea is to make a content based correction package, where the package would do auto-corrections, give suggestions for corrections as well.
+The idea is to make a context based correction package, where the package would perform auto-corrections, provide suggestions for corrections as well.

 * Currently we have used bk_tree for finding closest words using Minimum Edit Distance.
 * Double metaphones to get closest words according to phonetics.